Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 - Research on multi-modal tracking, addressing challenges related to integrating visual and linguistic information for improved tracking accuracy.
 - Research on VLT extends to tasks involving comprehensive video understanding and encompasses efforts to enhance the algorithms' capability to interpret and contextualize objects in videos based on linguistic input.
-- The exploration of human-computer interaction patterns employs Large Language Models (LLMs) in conjunction with visual language tracking as a proxy task, contributing to the development of interactions that are more intuitive and user-friendly.
+- The exploration of human-computer interaction patterns employs Large Language Models (LLMs) in conjunction with visual language tracking as a proxy task, contributing to developing more intuitive and user-friendly interactions.

 ## Visual Object Tracking (VOT)